Project-YXKJ/SilverStarSCS.Docs/source/function/assemble.rst

     -Min  1
     -Unit  --
     -Description
-      | Choose where :term:`MACHINE ID`
+      | Choose where :term:`MACHINE ID` is stored:
-        is stored:
       | 1 = Stored in the controller;
-      | 2 = Stored in the machine head
+      | 2 = Stored in the machine head.

 .. option:: O56

     -Max  4095
     -Min  0
     -Unit  --
-    -Description  ADC value by step forwards the pedal to the end position, value > O57
+    -Description  ADC value by press the pedal forward to the end position, value > O57

 .. option:: O57